peteroupc/peteroupc.github.io/randomnotes.md

 The following variants of the hypergeometric distribution are described in detail by Agner Fog in "[**Biased Urn Theory**](https://cran.r-project.org/web/packages/BiasedUrn/vignettes/UrnTheory.pdf)".

 Let there be _m_ balls that each have one of two or more colors.
-For each color, assign each ball of that color the same weight (0 or greater).
+For each color, assign each ball of that color the same weight (a real number 0 or greater).
 Then:

 1. **Wallenius's hypergeometric distribution:** Choose one ball not yet chosen, with probability equal to its weight divided by the sum of weights of balls not yet chosen.
 Repeat until exactly _n_ items are chosen this way.
 Then for each color, count the number of items of that color chosen this way.
 2. **Fisher's hypergeometric distribution:** For each ball, choose it with probability equal to its weight divided by the sum of weights of all balls.
 (Thus, each ball is independently chosen or not chosen depending on its weight.)
 If exactly _n_ items were chosen this way, stop.
 Otherwise, start over.
-Then for each color, count the number of items of that color chosen this way.
+Then among the last _n_ items chosen this way, count the number of items of each color.

 For both distributions, if there are two colors, there are four parameters: _m_, _ones_, _n_, _weight_, such that&mdash;